neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 .DS_Store
 ```

-Create the `Dockerfile` file at the root of your Astro project with following code:
+Create the `Dockerfile` file at the root of your Astro project with the following code:

 ```bash
 ARG NODE_VERSION=20.11.0